Frequently Asked Questions:

 • Not-for-profit groups

-• Small or micro businesses without HR support
+• Micro or small businesses without HR support

 For further information, please email: angela@project55.uk